pingcap/docs/upgrade-tidb-using-tiup.md

 This document is targeted for users who want to upgrade from TiDB 3.0 or 3.1 versions to TiDB 4.0 versions, or from TiDB 4.0 to a later version.

-If you have deployed the TiDB cluster using TiDB Ansible, you can use TiUP to import the TiDB Ansible configuration and perform the upgrade.
+If you have deployed the TiDB cluster using TiDB Ansible, you can use TiUP to import the TiDB Ansible configuration.
+You can refer to [`tiup cluster import`](/tiup/tiup-component-cluster-import.md) and perform the upgrade.

 ## Upgrade caveat